Analysis scope configuration

 exclude No List of file/directory patterns that should be excluded from the security analysis.

-enabled_analyzers [1] No Defining a list of specific scanning tools to enable (if not enabled by default).
+enabled_analyzers No List of specific scanning tools to enable (if not enabled by default).

 Architecture Quality